-The term 'Economic Output' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Economic Output' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Economic output refers to the amount of goods and services which a nation, industry, or company creates over a set time period.
 These might be utilized in later stages of production, traded, or otherwise consumed.
 The idea surrounding national economic output is a critical one in the world of economics.
 This is because economists opine that it is not enormous quantities of money which truly make nations wealthy, but rather their national output amount.

 Other phrases that analysts and economists often use interchangeably with economic output include output and gross output.
 This should not be confused with GDP Gross Domestic Product.
 Value which is added on a national scale is the definition of GDP ultimately.
 On a local level, this is often called gross regional product or even gross area product.
 While the two ideas of GDP and output bear some similarities, they are not identical.
 Both concepts do measure the productivity economically of a particular nation or region for a given time period.

 Economic output itself quantifies the total value for all services and goods.
 The problem with this idea is that it involves a double counting of all intermediate purchases.
 Looking at an example of this dilemma helps to clarify the issue at hand.
 If a furniture maker purchases its wood directly off of a saw mill at $150, they might then increase the value of it to $450 by creating an article of furniture.
 The output involved would be measured as $600.
 This represents all value in every sale involved for this particular chain of economic activity.
 The problem is that this method includes the wood value two times.
 It becomes doubly counted when it is the intermediate stage good and again in the final price or value for the article of furniture.